diplodoc-platform/cli/DOCS.md

 * `when`: [Conditional operator](#conditionalOperatorWhen).
 Lets you include separate sections or blocks in the document, depending on the values of variables.
 * `include`: This element lets you [insert another table of contents](#tocIncludes) (a different `toc.yaml` file) as a subsection.
 It should contain the `path` child element named.
 * `path`: Path to the table of contents to insert.
+* `hidden` — Specifies the page that should be hidden in the table of contents, but accessible via a direct link.
+You can also to exclude hidden pages from the build result using `--remove-hidden-toc-items=true` key.

 ### Inserting tables of contents <a name="tocIncludes"></a>